Everything We Know About The Death Stranding Movie Adaptation

 Announced almost a year ago, the Death Stranding movie adaptation has been humming along in the background with it now being revealed that developers Kojima Productions and independent entertainment company A24 are collaborating on the movie based on Hideo Kojima’s game.

-Hideo Kojima (Metal Gear Solid) has long had ambitions to break out onto the big screen which is inherently obvious to those who have played any of his games – all of which are imbued with a cinematic flair that, was and still is, groundbreaking in the medium.
-They even earned him the BAFTA Fellowship in 2020.
+Hideo Kojima (Metal Gear Solid) has long had ambitions to break out onto the big screen which is inherently obvious to those who have played any of his games – all of which are imbued with a cinematic flair that was, and still is, groundbreaking in the medium.
+His video games even earned him the BAFTA Fellowship in 2020.

 The Death Stranding game featured Norman Reedus (The Walking Dead) as Sam Porter Bridges – a courier delivering supplies to colonies across post-apocalyptic America after the event known as ‘Death Stranding’ which “blurred the lines between life and death, and brought forth nightmarish creatures into a world on the brink of collapse.”